 Can proprietary information be removed from research results, so that results may be freely published?

 If the answer to any of these question is "No," please contact the Dean of Research office.

-In either case, when dealing with export controls, please contact the University's Export Control Officer.
+In either case, when dealing with export controls, please contact the University's Export Control Office.